★ BEST INVESTING TOOLS COMPARISON ★

 How much do Monexa and The Wall Street Journal (WSJ) cost?

-Good news—both Monexa and The Wall Street Journal (WSJ) offer free plans.
-You can try each platform without commitment and only pay when you need premium features.
+Good news: both Monexa and The Wall Street Journal (WSJ) have free plans, so you can run them side by side and only pay if you hit a wall.

 Can I use Monexa or The Wall Street Journal (WSJ) on my phone?